osteffenrh/vfat-rs/README.md

 A simple VFAT implementation written in rust, and mostly tested against Linux's vfat driver.

 ## no_std
-This component was first developed with no_std in mind. `std` is still not yet supported but coming soon.
+This component was first developed with no_std in mind. `std` is still not yet supported.

 ## Run example
 to run the example, first create a vfat fs using tests/setup.sh, then run the example file using: